-Every day I crush code and share it with the world, publish NuGet packages, speak at conferences, upload videos, pretend I am good at playing video games, micro blog, tweet up a storm, drink gallons of coffee, and ride my bike around this beautiful city of Seattle.
+Every day I crush code and share it with the world, publish NuGet packages, speak at conferences, upload videos, live stream coding, tweet up a storm, drink gallons of coffee, and ride my bike around this beautiful city of Seattle.

 I'm James Montemagno, and I work on the mobile developer tools team of a small company that you may have heard of called Microsoft.
 My primary focus is on ensuring a delightful experience for developers using Xamarin to build mobile applications in C# for iOS, Android, macOS, and Windows.

 This site's content and my blog are filled with all sorts of opinions that are completely my own.

 Over the years, I have worked with truly amazing people on really cool projects that I am really proud of.
 I have made plenty of mobile apps that you should download and I am the co-host of some spectacular podcasts that you should totally subscribe to.
 Here are a few cool things that you may not have known I have built over the years:

 That is right: I made and published a video game on the Xbox 360 with a team of amazing people at CrunchTime Games.

 Shred Nebula is a top space shooter that came out on Xbox Live Arcade and now has made its way to the Xbox One.
 I was a tools and game play programmer, which is the reason stuff blew up, looked pretty, and why the ship rocked back and forth when you hit it with a bullet.
 In addition, I worked on the entire game scoring system.

 If you have been to one of my talks, then you know I love to talk about the four years that I spent in the printer industry.
 I worked for Océ, now part of Canon, and made some pretty fancy printer workflow management software, called Repro Desk, for huge blueprint printers.